ephios-dev/ephios/docs/admin/deployment/manual/index.rst

         ProxyPassReverse / http://localhost:8327/
     </VirtualHost>

+Please note that `FALLBACK_MEDIA_SERVING` needs to be set to `True` in the ephios configuration when using apache.

 Remember to replace all the domain names and certificate paths with your own.
 Make sure to use secure SSL settings.
 To obtain SSL certificates, you can use `certbot <https://certbot.eff.org/>`_ with Let's Encrypt.